notsatvrn/milkyway/README.md

 # milkyway

-🌌 a powerful space themed botnet written in python
+`milkyway` is a powerful, space themed botnet written in python.